ZenT3600/name-mc/README.rst

 # name-mc

-This python project will help you get informations from the minecraft website "namemc.com" To add this set of utils to your python project, simply add the "name-mc" folder into your project folder This module has been tested for the python version 3.7.3 This module has been tested for the namemc.com version of the 07/31/2019 Here's a list of all the functions:
+This python project will help you get informations from the minecraft website "namemc.com" To add this set of utils to your python project, simply add the "name-mc" folder into your project folder, rename it whatever you want, then, using sys in your project, do
+This module has been tested for the python version 3.7.3 "sys.path.insert(1, 'path/to/folder')" This module has been tested for the namemc.com version of the 07/31/2019 Here's a list of all the functions:

   Check if a name is avialable:
   ---------------------------------------
   from name-mc import name